varunoberoi/deepstream.io-website-old/pages/blog/introducing-deepstream/index.md

 Ever since we’ve started working on deepstream.io, we’ve been toying with the idea of using it to build something bigger: A platform that makes it easy for developers from all backgrounds to build great real-time apps, using their own data as well as live feeds from a myriad of services.

-Today, we’re ready to announce that we’ve started developing just that: deepstreamHub.
+Today, we’re ready to announce that we’ve started developing just that: **deepstreamHub**.

 [![deepstreamHub](deepstream-hub-750.png)](./deepstream-hub-750.png)

 deepstreamHub will be a hosted deepstream cluster in the cloud, comparable to Firebase, Pusher or realtime.co, but offering the full deepstream feature set of data-sync, pub-sub, request-response and WebRTC.

-Where it gets really interesting though are deepstreamHub’s “Channels”.
+Where it gets really interesting though are deepstreamHub’s __Channels__.
 Channels let you stream data from third party services directly into your frontend – without any integration code.
-Here’s how it works:

-Here’s how it works:
+### Here’s how it works:

 Channels let you connect to a wide array of services.
 Collaboration tools (e.g. Trello, Google Docs), communication (e.g. Slack), dev-tools (e.g. Github), social networks, content management systems etc…

-There might also be premium channels for streaming Financial Data, Sports Results, Payment, CRM systems and so on.
+We're also planning premium channels for Financial Data, Sports Results, Payment, CRM systems and so on.
 Whichever channels you add to your app, the process is always the same:

 1) Select one or more channels: